Opendigitalradio/ODR-AudioEnc/README.md

 The GStreamer input is an alternative to read from various sources.

-The ALSA and libVLC inputs support sound card clock drift compensation, that can compensate for imprecise sound card clocks.
+The ALSA, libVLC and GStreamer inputs support sound card clock drift compensation, that can compensate for imprecise sound card clocks.

 The JACK input does not automatically connect to anything.
 The encoder runs